craic/pi_power/README.md

 cable back in, after it had been disconnected.
 I solved that by placing a 0.1uF ceramic capacitor between GPIO26 and Ground.

 In addition, there can be voltage drop over longer wires and the breadboard tracks.
 The Adafruit guide to the PowerBoost 1000C mentions this.
-Shorter wires are better.

-Please do not just wire your circuit from the breadboard diagram - understand the circuit first - you may be able to come up with a neater layout.
+*Shorter wires are better*

-More importantly, I may have made a mistake in creating the diagram.
+Please do not just wire your circuit from the breadboard diagram - understand the circuit first - you may be able to come up with a neater layout and, more importantly, I may have made a mistake in creating the diagram.

 Use raspiconfig for older Pis...